-- (a) Safety of the public and officials/marshals is paramount. - (b) Consider possibilities of car run off and, taking a conservative approach, avoid placement of the public in any areas considered anything other than 'highly unlikely' (As a result of using a TRA). - (c) In selecting Public Viewing Points consider the access roads to ensure they are wide enough for cars to pass; and that the public can pull well to one side when parking; also, that there are adequate parking facilities (taking into account possible wet weather) for the type of Event you are conducting. - (d) Consider the expected numbers of the public and whether there is suitable space available for them to view the action. - (e) Avoid having public and official traffic (Recovery, competitors, service crews etc) on the same road, particularly in opposing directions. - (f) If an Event is held close to a main road it will likely attract the public.
-If it is not possible to control the public appropriately, the Organisers and the Checker (for AORC Events only) should carefully consider whether the section of Track should be included in the Event. - (g) Consider as carefully as possible the anticipated number of expected public at a particular point and whether the point will hold this number (for viewing, access and parking). - (h) Provide enough Public Viewing Points, or design the Course in such a way, to ensure that the public are able to see action on a relatively constant basis from official points.
+- (a) Safety of the public and marshals is paramount. - (b) Consider possibilities of car run off and, taking a conservative approach, avoid placement of the public in any areas considered anything other than highly unlikely. - (c) In selecting points consider the access roads to ensure they are wide enough for cars to pass, and that the public can pull well to one side when parking, and that there are adequate parking facilities (taking into account possible wet weather) for the type of Event you are conducting. - (d) Consider the expected numbers of the public and whether there is a suitable space available for them to view the action. - (e) Avoid having public and Rally traffic (competitors, service crews etc.) on the same road, particularly in opposing directions. - (f) If a stage is held close to a main road it will likely attract the public.
+If it is not possible to control the public appropriately, the Organisers and the Checker should carefully consider whether the stage is included in the Event. - (g) Consider as carefully as possible the anticipated number of public expected at a particular point and whether the point will hold this number (for viewing, access and parking). - (h) Provide enough Public View Points, or design the Course in such a way, to ensure that the public are able to see action on a relatively constant basis from official points.